-The 2018 County Energy Plan also contains an assessment of county internal energy use and greenhouse gas emissions.
-It highlights that extensive investments by Xcel Energy and maintenance upgrades by the County resulted in overall reduction of greenhouse gas emissions of 19 percent between 2008 and 2016.
-This occurred due to building energy use going down by 24 percent and transportation energy use going down by 26 percent.
-The changes made resulted in $2.4 million in energy savings, along with the accompanying positive health impacts and savings that result from reduced air, water, and soil pollution.
+The plan highlights that extensive investments by Xcel Energy and maintenance upgrades by the county resulted in overall reduction of greenhouse gas emissions of 19% between 2008 and 2016.
+This occurred due to building energy use going down by 24% and transportation energy use going down by 26%.
+The changes resulted in $2.4 million in energy savings, along with the positive health impacts and savings that result from reduced air, water and soil pollution.

 The Energy Plan was reviewed and discussed by the County Board in workshops July 3, 2018, and July 24, 2018.
 It was adopted August 7, 2018.

 Energy Efficiency and Renewable Energy (PDF) from the city of St. Cloud.